Loki-Astari/geeky-nextjs/content/posts/NisseV1.md

 ## NisseV1

-All the code for this article is in [directory](https://github.com/Loki-Astari/NisseBlogCode/tree/master/V1).
+All the code for this article is in the directory [V1](https://github.com/Loki-Astari/NisseBlogCode/tree/master/V1).
 It uses only the standard libraries, so it should be easy for anybody to build.
 A “Makefile” is provided as an example.

 ### Build & Run